usnistgov/ndn-dpdk/ndn/README.md

 2. Cast the mbuf to `Packet*` with `Packet_FromMbuf` function.
 3. Invoke `Packet_ParseL2` function to parse NDNLPv2 headers into `LpHeader`.
 NDNLPv2 headers are stripped from the mbuf during this step.
 Bare Interest/Data is considered valid LpPacket, and also makes `LpHeader` available.
 4. Perform reassembly if necessary.
 5. Invoke `Packet_ParseL3` function to parse Interest or Data into `PInterest`, `PData`, or `PNack`.
-During this step, fragmented names are moved or copied into consecutive memory.
-The *HopLimit* field of an Interest is automatically decremented. `LpHeader` is overwritten but `LpL3` survives.
+During this step, fragmented names are moved or copied into consecutive memory. `LpHeader` is overwritten but `LpL3` survives.

+### Interest Decoding Details

+`PInterest_FromPacket` function decodes an Interest.

+If the Interest carries a *forwarding hint*, up to `INTEREST_MAX_FHS` delegations are recognized, and any remaining delegations are ignored.
+`PInterest.fh` array stores the recognized delegation names as `LName`; this implies that the decoder only determines the length of each name, but does not parse at component level.
+`PInterest_ParseFh` function can parse a delegation name into components on demand, but only one delegation name can be stored as as `PName` in a `PInterest`.

+If the Interest carries the *HopLimit* field, it is automatically decremented in place.

+The decoder stores the position of Nonce and InterestLifetime fields as `PInterest.guiderLoc`.
+It can be used to insert a missing Nonce field, or to modify InterestLifetime.

 ## Packet Encoding